JetBrains/guide/site/java/tutorials/your-first-spring-application/walking-through-spring-boot-project/index.md

 The first dependency on `spring-boot-starter-web` is there because we selected **Spring Web** as a dependency.
 The second dependency on `spring-boot-starter-test` is something you get with any Spring application.
 It gives you the ability to create tests with various testing libraries.

 It's very easy to add dependencies to your `pom.xml` file once you have created your Project.
-Use **⌘N** (macOS), or **Alt+Ins** (Windows/Linux) and then browse for your dependency.
+Use <kbd>⌘N</kbd> (macOS) / <kbd>Alt+Insert</kbd> (Windows/Linux) and then browse for your dependency.
 However, for our demo, these are the only dependencies that we need.

 ### The SpringHelloWorldDemoApplication.java File